-Certain kinds of college experiences provide superior learning opportunities for students.
+According to Dr. George Kuh, certain kinds of college experiences provide superior learning opportunities for students.
 These experiences are called "High Impact Practices."
 They include Learning Communities, as well as other forms of learning such as undergraduate research and service learning.
 Success in college is much more than a grade point average or a degree - it is about learning.
 In fact, success is about achieving the level of preparation-in terms of knowledge, capabilities, and personal qualities-that will enable students to both thrive and contribute in a fast-changing economy and in turbulent, highly demanding global, societal, and often personal contexts.